waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Archived Plans & Disproven Hypotheses

-- **(Exhausted) Victory Road 2F Eastern Boulder Puzzle:** My attempts to solve the puzzle by pushing the boulder at (6, 6) up, right, or down have all failed due to impassable tiles or flawed pathfinding.
-My pathfinder tool confirms there are no valid paths to position myself to push the boulder in any other direction.
-This puzzle is unsolvable from this side.
 - **(Confirmed) Victory Road 2F Western Boulder Puzzle Solved:** Solved the puzzle by pushing the boulder from (5, 15) to (2, 17), clearing the barrier at (8, 9).
 This was done manually after the `boulder_puzzle_solver` failed due to a flawed model of the environment.
 - **(Failed) Abandoning Tool Output:** I abandoned the `boulder_puzzle_solver`'s output after only a few steps, assuming it was wrong.
 This was a critical process error.
 My tools are built on perfect map data and should be trusted over my manual reasoning unless proven definitively incorrect through complete testing.
 - **(Failed) Retreat from Victory Road 1F:** My plan to retreat from Victory Road 1F via the entrance at (9, 18) failed.
 The `gem_pathfinder_v2` tool repeatedly found no path, which I eventually confirmed was due to defeated trainers blocking the way.
 This forced me to take the ladder to 2F, trapping me deeper inside.